itesdahl/RIFF/README.md

 - Build plate 300 x 600 (assembly with 2 pcs 300x300 heat beds, 3 pcs in the 900)
 - 2020 and 2040 extrusions
-- SKR 1.4 turbo and SKR Pico controllerboards (or whatever you have that have enough drivers and can run Klipper)
+- SKR 1.4 turbo and SKR Pico controllerboards (use whatever you have that have enough drivers and can run Klipper)
 - Radxa Rock 3C SBC (or a Pi.
-SBC with 3-4 USB ports recommended for (webcam/input shaper/eddy)
+SBC with 3-4 USB ports recommended)
 - MGN 12H rails/carriage on Y and X. (350mm on X and 2x650 or 2x 950mm on Y)
 - 12mm rods and bearings on Z
 - Cartesian (the belts are a bit too long for corexy)